Roeeht/Agent_Messiah/README.md

 The agent follows this conversation pattern:

-1. **Greeting**: Introduces Habari's Sales Copnamy and asks about lead handling
+1. **Greeting**: Introduces Habari's Sales Company and asks about lead handling
 2. **Qualifying**: 1-3 questions about SDRs and current processes
 3. **Positive Response**: Offers 2 meeting slots
 4. **Slot Selection**: Books meeting and confirms